Data Breach Exposes 3 Billion Personal Information Records

 • Security freeze protects you proactively by stopping unauthorized access to existing credit card, bank, and utility accounts or from new ones being opened in your name.
 And it won’t affect your credit score.

-Monitor your identity and transactions.
+Monitor your identity and transactions

 Breaches and leaks can lead to exposure, particularly on dark web marketplaces where personal info gets bought and sold.
 Our Identity Monitoring can help notify you quickly if that happens.
 It keeps tabs on everything from email addresses to IDs and phone numbers for signs of breaches.
 If spotted, it offers advice that can help secure your accounts before they’re used for identity theft.

 Also in our McAfee+ plans, you’ll find several types of transaction monitoring that can spot unusual activity.
-These features track transactions on credit cards and bank accounts — along with retirement accounts, investments, and loans for questionable transactions.
+These features track transactions on credit cards and bank accounts, along with retirement accounts, investments, and loans for questionable transactions.
 Finally, further features can help prevent a bank account takeover and keep others from taking out short-term payday loans in your name.

-Keep an eye out for phishing attacks.
+Keep an eye out for phishing attacks

 With some personal info in hand, bad actors might seek out more.
 They might follow up a breach with rounds of phishing attacks that direct you to bogus sites designed to steal your personal info — either by tricking you into providing it or by stealing it without your knowledge.
 So look out for phishing attacks, particularly after breaches.

-Update your passwords and use two-factor authentication.
+Update your passwords and use two-factor authentication

 Changing your password is a strong preventative measure.
 Strong and unique passwords are best, which means never reusing your passwords across different sites and platforms.
 Using a password manager helps you keep on top of it all, while also storing your passwords securely.

-While a strong and unique password is a good first line of defense, enabling two-factor authentication acrohttps://www.mcafee.com/blogs/consumer/strong-password-ideas-to-keep-your-information-safe/?hilite=%27password%27ss your accounts helps your cause by providing an added layer of security.
+While a strong and unique password is a good first line of defense, enabling two-factor authentication across your accounts helps your cause by providing an added layer of security.
 It’s increasingly common to see nowadays, where banks and all manner of online services will only allow access to your accounts after you’ve provided a one-time passcode sent to your email or smartphone.

-Remove your personal info from data broker sites.
+Remove your personal info from data broker sites

 According to the filed complaint, National Public Data “scrapes” personal info from non-public sources.
 Further, the home page of the website mentions that it gathers info “from various public record databases, court records, state and national databases, and other repositories nationwide.”
 While we can’t confirm this ourselves, we can cautiously call out that these sources might include data broker sites.

 While any damage here has already been done, we recommend removing your personal info from these data broker sites.
 This can prevent further exposure in the event of future breaches elsewhere.
 Our Personal Data Cleanup can do this work for you.
 It scans data broker sites and shows you which ones sell your personal info.
-From there, it shows how you can remove your data.
-And our McAfee+ Advanced and Ultimate plans come with full-service Personal Data Cleanup, which sends requests to remove your data automatically.

 Introducing McAfee+